Composition — members and organisms in a coalition

 Apply order across the graph

-Within one confluence’s Group, mosaik’s Raft variant
+Within one organism’s Group, mosaik’s Raft variant

 guarantees every committee member applies commands in the

 same order.
-Across confluences, and across citizens, no
+Across composite organisms, and across

 - Monotonicity by key.
 Within any component, commits